Connecticut: 32 horses seized

-After the seizure, a veterinarian stated the horses were neglected multiple areas including their hoof care, nutrition, teeth, grooming, and wound care.
-It was also noted that the horses were underweight, and many had an active lice infestation.
-Additionally, their manes and tails were matted with fecal material and some had dermatitis.
+After the seizure, a veterinarian stated the horses were neglected in multiple ways, including their hoof care, nutrition, teeth, grooming, and wound care.
+Also noted was many were underweight, had an active lice infestation as well as dermatitis.
+Additionally, their manes and tails were matted with fecal material.

 The state’s investigation began in September after the couple allegedly returned Villa Vanners’ Hall of Fame Gypsy Vanner stallion Romeo emaciated.
 He was out on a one-year breeding lease.

 “It [the charges] is another step in the right direction,” says trainer Hanes.
 “We are anxiously awaiting the state getting permanent custody of the horses.”

-Dozens of chickens, two dogs, and rabbits were also seized from Fairy Tail Equines due to conditions the state says reflect neglect.
+Officials seized dozens of chickens, two dogs, and rabbits from Fairy Tail Equines due to their conditions.